sorin-ionescu/prezto/modules/kubernetes/README.md

 Enhances `Kubernetes` command line integration by providing aliases, functions and by exposing repository status information to prompts.

+You should load this module AFTER completion, it will call compdef.

 ## Aliases

 - `kb` is an alias for `kubectl`